Everything you need to know about the 2021 Billboard Music Awards - Goss.ie

 The awards show will air on NBC in the US, and will be available to stream on YouTube TV.

-Duran Duran will be making their performance debut at the show, debuting a brand new song from a remote performance in London, England.
+Duran Duran will be making their performance debut at the show, with Alicia Keys, Marshmellow, DJ Khaled, HER, Migos, Doja Cat and SZA also taking to the stage.

-BTS and The Weeknd are also performing on the night, as well as Pink, Twenty One Pilots, Karol G and Bad Bunny.
+BTS and The Weeknd are also performing on the night, as well as The Jonas Brothers Pink, Twenty One Pilots, Karol G, Bad Bunny, The Sound of Blackness, Ann Nebsy, AJR, Jimmy Jam and Terry Lewis.

 The nominees for the 2021 Billboard Awards were announced last month, with The Weeknd leading the nominations with 16 nods.